wp-plugins/constant-contact-api/readme.txt

 You can place a signup checkbox or list selection on your register page or use the signup widget anywhere in your website sidebar or PHP templates.

-<h3>Now featuring Event Marketing!</h3>
+<h3>Event Marketing</h3>
-Version 2.1 of the plugin introduces <a href="http://www.constantcontact.com" title="Learn more about Constant Contact Event Marketing" rel="nofollow">Constant Contact Event Marketing</a> functionality by allowing you to track events, registration, and registrants using the plugin.
+The plugin features <a href="http://www.constantcontact.com/event-marketing/index.jsp" title="Learn more about Constant Contact Event Marketing" rel="nofollow">Constant Contact Event Marketing</a> functionality by allowing you to track events, registration, and registrants using the plugin.
 Simply navigate to Constant Contact > Events.
 Manage your events from inside WordPress!

 <h3>Built-in Form Designer</h3>
-<strong>The Constant Contact Form Designer (CCFD)</strong> gives the Constant Contact API a form generation tool.
+<strong>The Constant Contact Form Designer</strong> is a form generation and design tool.
 The Form Designer allows users to generate unlimited number of unique forms and gives a wide variety of options that can be configured, including what fields to show in the signup form.
 There and tons of design options, including custom background images, border width, colors, fonts and much more.

 <h3>Constant Analytics: In-Depth Google Analytics</h3>
 View your Google Analytics data in your dashboard with Constant Analytics.
 View traffic by source, geography, and popularity.
 See the impact of blog posts and email campaigns with the great graphing tools.